omundy/learn-computers/topics-files-folders.md

 Students who complete the following will be able to:

-- Describe basic computing concepts files, folders, programs, and permissions
+- Describe basic computing concepts like files, folders, programs, users, and permissions
 - List common file extensions and their purpose
 - Explain what hidden files do and how to find them
-- Demonstrate best practices for naming files and folders
+- Demonstrate best practices for naming and organizing files and folders